Convoy of fleeing civilians ambushed in besieged Mozambique town

-At least one person was killed and a number injured, according to the three sources and three organizations with employees inside a hotel where people have been taking refuge in the town of Palma.
+At least one person was killed and a number injured in Friday’s attack, according to the three sources and three organizations with employees inside a hotel where people have been taking refuge in the town of Palma.

 Mozambique’s government had said that security forces were working to restore order in Palma, which is adjacent to gas projects worth $60 billion led by oil majors including Total, after it came under a three-pronged attack on Wednesday.